nlybe/Elgg-News/README.md

 Elgg News Plugin
 ================

+This version is NOT recommended for any production Elgg site.

 ![Elgg 3.0](https://img.shields.io/badge/Elgg-3.0-orange.svg?style=flat-square)

 Elgg plugin for posting news and announcements by administrators, group owners or news staff.